 - It only takes eight weeks of gratitude practice for people to start showing a change in brain patterns that leads to greater empathy and happiness.

 - Sit still daily and think through five to ten things that you are grateful for.
 You must picture it in your mind – and sit with the feeling of gratitude in your body.

 - Start a gratitude journal.
 At the end of your day, write down three to five things that you are grateful for.

 - Learn to appreciate more and complain less.
 There is always something that we can show appreciation for – even if it is just giving thanks for a sunny day.

 - Click Here for a five minute writing exercise to express gratitude.

 - All of Action 1

 - Volunteer.
-One way to show gratitude to is be of service.
-Connecting to others while giving back – is a great way to increase a grateful heart.
+One way to show gratitude is to be of service.
+Connecting to others while giving back is a great way to increase a grateful heart.

 - Express your gratitude to others.
 Be more open to showing appreciation and gratitude to other people.
 It is a practice that many people are comfortable with.
 Start with a few interactions today and watch your grateful expressions grow.

 - School-based gratitude journals for children could be an effective way to promote school belonging and reduce anxiety in the youth population.